Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

 \subsection{Network Models}

 To explore the potential of various neural network models as the neural decoder, five different model architectures with and without memory are tested: ANN, ANN\_3D, SNN\_3D, Streaming SNN and LSTM, which can be seen in \Cref{fig:model_arch}.
-These five models use popular NN architectures and have memory at the input layer or hidden layer.
-Every model except for LSTM has two versions of varying complexity (explained in section \ref{subsec:model_search}) where complexity refers to the model size indicating the number of neurons.
+These five models use NN architectures popular as neural decoders (e.g. ANNs used in \cite{willsey2021real} \cite{glaser2020machine}, SNNs used in \cite{liao2022energy} \cite{taeckens2024spiking} \cite{singanamalla2021spiking} \cite{liao2024spiking} and LSTMs used in \cite{pan2024decoder} \cite{asgher2020enhanced} \cite{premchand2020decoding} \cite{tortora2020deep}) and have memory at the input layer or hidden layer.
+Every model except for LSTM has two versions of varying complexity (explained in \Cref{subsec:model_search}) where complexity refers to the model size indicating the number of neurons.
 The larger model is henceforth referred to as the base model while the smaller model is dubbed the \textit{tiny} variant.
 It was found that networks deeper than 3 layers performed poorly and hence deeper models were excluded from this study.

 \begin{enumerate}

 \item \textit{ANN or ANN\_2D}